ssvlabs/ssv/docs/specs/NETWORKING.md

   Stage type        = 1;
   // round is the current round where the message was sent uint64 round      = 2;
-  // lambda is the message identifier bytes lambda      = 3;
+  // identifier is the message identifier bytes identifier      = 3;
   // sequence number is an incremental number for each instance, much like a block number would be in a blockchain uint64 seq_number = 4;
   // value holds the message data in bytes